Fred Upton

-Frederick Stephen Upton (born April 23, 1953) is an American politician who served as a U.S. representative from Michigan from 1987 to 2023, representing the state's 6th congressional district since 1993.
-He is a member of the Republican Party.
-His district, numbered as the 4th district from 1987 to 1993, is based in Kalamazoo and stretches along the Michigan-Indiana border in the southwestern part of the state.
+Frederick Stephen Upton (born April 23, 1953) is an American politician who served as a U.S. representative from Michigan from 1987 to 2023.
+A member of the Republican Party, he represented Kalamazoo and much of southwestern Michigan for 18 terms before retiring in 2023.

 A former chairman of the Committee on Energy and Commerce, Upton has played a major role in shaping post-Obamacare health care legislation.
 He is the only person in American history to vote to impeach two presidents; he voted for the impeachment of Bill Clinton in 1998 and the second impeachment of Donald Trump in 2021, as one of ten Republicans who voted to impeach Trump.
 After Sander Levin retired at the end of the 115th Congress, Upton became the dean of Michigan's congressional delegation.

-Redrawn into the 4th district, Upton did not seek reelection in 2022, and retired from Congress upon his 18th term's expiration in 2023.

 Early life, education, and early political career

 Upton was born in St. Joseph, Michigan, the son of Elizabeth B. (née Vial) and Stephen Edward Upton (1924–2022).
 He attended Shattuck-Saint Mary's, graduating in 1971.
 He earned a B.A. in journalism from the University of Michigan in 1975.
 He was a member of the Alpha Delta Phi fraternity, Peninsular Chapter, and became a sports editor at The Michigan Daily and thought he might someday cover the Chicago Cubs.
 He served on the congressional staff of U.S. Representative David Stockman from 1976 to 1980.
 He was in the Office of Management and Budget (OMB) under Ronald Reagan from 1981 to 1985, while Stockman served as OMB Director.